MicrosoftDocs/winrt-api/windows.services.cortana/cortanaactionableinsights.md

 Derives contextual insights from images or text that let the user learn more about the content, or perform an action based on it.

-> [!IMPORTANT]
-> The CortanaActionableInsights APIs are a limited access feature.
-Please contact [InsightsAPISupport@microsoft.com](mailto://InsightsAPISupport@microsoft.com) for more info, or to request an unlock token.

 ## -capabilities

 cortanaSurface